Inepsa/Gilded-Convert/readme.md

 Ensure that vorp_animations is started before inepsaog_item_convert in your resources or server cfg files

 # Features
-Open cigarette packs, crates that carry ore, pack cigarettes into packages
+Open cigarette packs, crates, pack cigarettes into packages, sacks of flour, saloon meal boxes etc (limitless)

 Turn an item or a list of items into a weapon with a double click